henrikdchristensen/SDU-Data-Mining-Exam/README.md

 1. Install MATLAB (R2016 or higher).
 2. Download **mdcgen-matlab** from [this repository](https://github.com/CN-TU/mdcgen-matlab) and unzip it (the version used in this project is from commit `9b201f9` on Sep 16, 2019).
-3. Place the contents of the unzipped folder in the project directory under `mdcgen`.
+3. Place the contents of the unzipped folder in the project directory under `src/mdcgen`.
 4. (Optional) You can remove unnecessary files and folders, except for `mdcgen` and `config_build`.
 Make sure to keep `mdc_help.m`.
 5. The folder structure should look like this:
     ```bash